 If you buy a TV with full digital capability you may be able to receive digital broadcasts whenever signals become available.
 In some countries you do not have the luxury of choice as all TVs are shipped with full digital capability.

 Even in countries where digital broadcast are not available buying a TV with full digital capability comes with some merits.
 With full digital capability you will experience considerable improvement in the clarity and quality of your movies.

 Most high definition TVs come digital ready.
 However, you may need a digital set-top from services like DSTV, GOTV, Startimes, and Free TV if you want to receive digital TV signals in Nigeria.

 Inputs found in digital/HD TV include DVI, HDMI, PC and DA.

 You should ensure that the TV you buy conform to local electricity requirement.
-In the US the voltage power supply rating is 110v-115v, 60Hz while 210v-250v, 50Hz is used in countries like Nigeria and UK.
+In the United States the voltage power supply rating is 110v-115v, 60Hz while 210v-250v, 50Hz is used in countries like Nigeria and the United Kingdom.

 However, some modern television comes with internal adapters that can adapt to a much wider voltage requirement.
 For example there are TVs that are rated as 100v-250v, 50Hz/60Hz.
 This implies that such a TV can operate in US, UK and Nigeria without any problem.

 You need to also buy an adapter to enable you connect all the other gadgets like DVD player and PVR, digital satellite decoder.

 There are dozens of television manufacturers.
 Some popular TV brands with good reputation include Samsung, LG, Sony, Sharp, Panasonic, and, so on.
 Some other brands to consider include Heir Thermocool (UKA), Polystar, HiSense, Syinix, Infinix, Bruhm, Skanfrost, and Skyworth.